 The metric values show the school's results for its students in the relevant subgroup.
 The metric value is not reported if the school has fewer than five students in the subgroup.
-Metric scores and ratings show how the school's results compared to its customized targets.
-A metric will not be scored, however, if the students are a very small proportion of the school-specifically, if the school's population percentage is more than one standard deviation below the citywide average.
+Metric scores and ratings show how the school's results compared to the citywide average and its Comparison Group.
+A metric will not be scored, however, if the students are a very small proportion of the school-specifically, if the school's population is less than 15 students.
 These unscored metrics receive a rating of "N/A" in the School Quality Snapshot.